FelitaD/job-market-batch/README.md

 ### Airflow Tests

 Multiple errors can arise using Airflow.
-The recommended order for testing is the DAG file then individual tasks and backfill taking account of dependencies.
+The recommended order for testing is the DAG file then individual tasks and finally backfill to take dependencies into account.
 - DAG file
 `python3 job_market_etl_dag.py`
 - Import time `time python3 job_market_etl_dag.py` (default max 30 seconds)